Flex Cable or Custom Harness: Which Should You Use?

 Wire-to-board connector systems are a good alternative to flex ribbons when wiring paths get complicated.

-When off-the-shelf wiring and cabling systems will not hit your requirements, you might consider using custom connectors for your wire harness.
-Going the route of a custom connector can be costly due to the design and tooling requirements, so this is more of an option for higher volume assemblies.
+When off-the-shelf wiring and cabling systems will not meet your requirements, you might consider using custom connectors for your wire harness.
+Going the route of a custom connector can be costly due to the design and tooling requirements, so this is more of an option for higher-volume assemblies.

-In summary, selection of a flex ribbon with an FPC connector versus a custom harness is about balancing trade offs, just like many other design decisions.
+In summary, the selection of a flex ribbon with an FPC connector versus a custom harness is about balancing trade-offs, just like many other design decisions.
+It all depends on what your needs are.
 The table below should help summarize the advantages and disadvantages of each approach.

 Flex cables

-• Uses FPC connectors with smallest amount of space
+• Uses FPC connectors with the smallest amount of space

 • Off-the-shelf or custom designs